eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 # Non-Problems

-- things that work flawlessly ootb
+The following work flawlessly OOTB:

-  - display brightness
-  - sound
+- WiFi
-  - wifi
+- Bluetooth
-  - bluetooth
+- Sound (using [pipewire])
+- Display brightness control (using [brightnessctl][bctl])
-  - the screen is actually a touchscreen and i only realized this accidentally
+- Touchscreen (I didn't realize the screen was actually a touchscreen until I touched it by accident and saw the mouse move)
-  - battery life
-  - webcam
-	- not winning any awards
+- Webcam (not winning any awards on quality, but it works)

+Things I have not tested:

-  - mic?
+- Microphone

 # Notes